-\Course is avocational in nature and is not under the scope of ACCSC accreditation.

-\\This program/course is not regulated or approved by the Texas Workforce Commission, Career Schools and Colleges.
+- \Course is avocational in nature and is not under the scope of ACCSC accreditation. - \\This program/course is not regulated or approved by the Texas Workforce Commission, Career Schools and Colleges. - † Program is currently approved to offer via hybrid delivery and some online coursework may be utilized.